markivanugalino/academic-kickstart/content/talk/SPP2020Talk.md

 ---
 title: On the dynamics of SEIRS epidemic model with transport-related infection
-summary: Talk on the effect of transport between two cities to the transmission of infectious diseases as terminal requirement for my Math elective on mathematical methods in biology.
+summary: Contributed talk to the 38th Samahang Pisika ng Pilipinas (Physics Society of the Philippines) on density perturbations in bounded domains

-date: "2020-08-16T14:00:00Z"
+date: "2020-10-21T15:45:00Z"

 reading_time: true  # Show estimated reading time?
 share: true  # Show social sharing links?